bnclabs/gofast/README.md

 * and most importantly - does not attempt to solve all the world's problem.

+dev-notes:

+* Transport{} is safe for concurrent access.
+* Stream{} is not safe for concurrent access.

 **frame-format**

 A frame is encoded as finite length CBOR map with predefined list